interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 mint
 ----

-In the BTC Parachain new PolkaBTC can be created by leveraging the :ref:`issue-protocol`.
+In the BTC Parachain new interbtc can be created by leveraging the :ref:`issue-protocol`.
-However, to separate concerns and access to data, the Issue module has to call the ``mint`` function to complete the issue process in the PolkaBTC component.
+However, to separate concerns and access to data, the Issue module has to call the ``mint`` function to complete the issue process in the interbtc component.
-The function increases the ``totalSupply`` of PolkaBTC.
+The function increases the ``totalSupply`` of interbtc.

 .. warning:: This function can *only* be called from the Issue module.